simple-frontend-dev/frontend-applications-split/examples/monorepository/different-domain-per-application-module-federation/README.md

 ## Demo

-1. At the root of the repository, install dependencies:
+1. At the base folder, install dependencies:

 ```bash
 pnpm install